 Weller is ordered to kill Hays after he tries and fails to overthrow the island's dictator, General Bosavi.
 But Weller can’t bring himself to kill his old buddy and the pair end up fleeing the island pursued by Bosavi's men.

-Weller and Hays wash up in Singapore where they meet CIA man Martin Sprue (Charles Martin Smith).
-He hires them to arm, train and lead the under funded and poorly equipped revolutionaries on the island to depose Bosavi as the US is looking for an ally in the region.
+Our heroes wash up in Singapore where they meet CIA man Martin Sprue (Charles Martin Smith).
+He hires them to return to Tengara to train arm and lead the rebel forces in deposing Bosavi.

-The pair head back to the island, hook up with revolutionaries, and whip them into some kind of shape.
-However, just as they’re about to launch their coup the American Government betrays them to Bosavi who wipes out the revolutionary forces.
+After whipping the revolutionaries into shape, the pair are just about to launch their coup when the American Government betrays them to Bosavi who wipes out the rebels.

 Sprue tries to pay off Weller and Hays, but too much blood has already been shed even for these soldiers of fortune.
 Despite the seemingly impossible odds the duo decide to see the job through and get rid of the dictator.

 With a combination of daring, ingenuity and luck they launch a successful raid on the General’s palace and install the people’s champion as the new President.